-Honor your values and boundaries, and you will be honoring your truest self.
+Honour your values and boundaries, and you will be honouring your truest self.
 This will gift you with clarity, strength, purpose, peace and freedom.

 Rely on your values, they are your inner guides that protect you, that whisper (or holler!) your truths about living your best life.
 Get to it.

 For more tools & knowledge building pieces on the issues in this article read:

 - Narcissistic Invalidation: How to stop them erasing you

 - Personal Bill of Rights for Narcissistic Abuse Recovery

 - Invalidation and narcissism: Why they slowly erase you

 - What happens when the narcissist knows you’ve figured them out